cmanv/tkstatus/README.md

 # zstatus
 Status bar for ZWM written in tcl/tk and C.

+TODO: rewrite this thing, as it is really outdated.

 ## Introduction
 This is a personal project designed for a FreeBSD desktop with the zwm window manager.
 The main script uses tcl/tk 9.0.

 The tcl language lacks the functions to access system information.
 But this is circumvented by using packages which are collections of C functions.
-For my own use, I've written these 4 small packages to provide all the functionnality I need for a status bar.
-These packages can be build with cmake and the relevant libraries and header files installed.

-The resulting shared libraries should be installed under **TCLLIBPATH**.
+The shared libraries should be installed under **TCLLIBPATH**.
 The path of the relevant external libraries such as __libmpdclient.so__ should be defined in **LD_PRELOAD**.
-In my case, this is done in the calling shell script __statusbar.sh__.
+In my case, this is done in the calling shell script __zstatus.sh__.

 ## Files
 ### zstatus.sh